masoncusack/BuildYourOwnAPI/README.md

 ### Common problems

-I'll be updating this entry over the next few days with common errors and problems that can occur during setup.
-Though it seems simple, with one wrong move this can be a fiddly process, and it took me a full day to figure out precisely what to enter where in order to set things up properly and get my web app running.
+I'll be updating this entry in the days and weeks ahead with common errors and problems that can occur during setup (including those you bring to my attention).
+Though it seems simple, with one wrong move this can be a fiddly process, and it originally took me a full day to figure out precisely what to enter where in order to set things up properly and get my web app running.

 Of course, if you notice a bug or common "gotcha" that I haven't, feel free to suggest new additions to this section.
 I think all good documentation should have examples of common errors, and tips on to fix them.